edemagbenyo/edemagbenyo/README.md

 </h2>

 <p align='center'>
-I am software Engineer with  over 5 Years of working in the information technology and services industry.
+I am software Engineer with a good eye for design.
 I am passionate about crafting applications for the web or working on open source projects.
 When I am not with my computer, you can find me learning how to play the Piano.
-I am currently looking for opportunities.
+I am currently the lead of the Frontend team at Intent Technologies.
  </p>

 <h2 align='center'>Technologies and Tools</h2>